 Pancreas Transplants Covered, but only if you meet HMSA's criteria and if we approve.
 See Chapter

-Simultaneous Kidney/Pancreas Transplants
+Simultaneous Kidney/Pancreas

 Covered, but only if you meet HMSA's criteria and if we approve.
-See Chapter
+See Chapter5.
+Precertification only if you meet HMSA's criteria and if we approve.
+See Chapter 5: